• Sign In

 Statutory instruments and temporary rate shifts

-A clear example is Statutory Instrument 110 of 2024, which expressly amends Finance Act ss 38 and 39 “with immediate effect, and for a period of six months,” including adjusting the listed-security CGWT rate and altering the Finance Act schedule during that window.
+A clear example is Statutory Instrument 110 of 2024, which expressly amends Finance Act sections 38 and 39 “with immediate effect, and for a period of six months,” including adjusting the listed-security CGWT rate and altering the Finance Act schedule during that window.

 This is directly relevant to practitioner technique: a “consolidated Finance Act PDF” may show an integrated position, but you must still check whether there was a time-limited SI that applied to the transaction date you are analyzing.